DEFRA/water-abstraction-acceptance-tests/cypress/e2e/internal/supplementary-billing-flags/README.md

 - **Acceptance Criteria**:
   - Flags are added for pre-SROC supplementary billing.

+### Removing a licence from a bill run
+- **Description**: Users can remove licences from any annual bill run.
+If this happens, the licence is flagged for supplementary billing for the same year to ensure it is billed correctly.

+Scenario 1 of the two-part tariff annual bill run scenarios covers removing a licence on the review screen and checking it flags the licence for two-part tariff supplementary billing.

+The remove-licence test in the billing/annual test folder covers removing a licence from an annual bill run and checking it is flagged for sroc supplementary billing.

+The journey test in the billing/supplementary test folder covers removing a licence from a  sroc bill run and checking the flag remains on the licence after.
+- **Acceptance Criteria**:
+  - Flags are added for pre-SROC, SROC, and two-part tariff supplementary billing.

 ### Scenario 1: Editing a return
 - **Description**: Editing a submitted return brings the user to a confirmation page where they can manually flag the return for supplementary billing.
 The service determines which flags to add based on the return's dates and whether it is for a two-part tariff.
 We already have a test that checks editing a return raises an sroc flag so this additional test is specific to two-part tariff supplementary billing flags.
 - **Acceptance Criteria**: